Laiwu Shandong, China Travel Guide

 Many international websites are blocked.
 A VPN is imperative for reaching these services; set it up before arriving.

 Mandarin Chinese (普通话) is the official language.
-Ability to speak english is generally low outside major international hotels.
+English proficiency is generally low outside major international hotels.

 Politeness, patience, and an open mind are important in your interactions with locals.
 A smile and a few basic Mandarin phrases are greatly appreciated.